saurav97sd/ToDo-WebApplication/README.md

    - Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the Chrome V8 engine and executes JavaScript code outside a web browser

 2. Express.js
    -Express.js, or simply Express, is a back end web application framework for Node.js.
-   -I used express to create my server and run it.
+I used express to create my server and run it.

 3. EJS
    - I used EJS as my templete engine which allowed me to generate full-blown HTML pages which certainly enables a "proper front-end".